Cheese Beer Sauce

 Melt the butter in a large skillet on a medium flame.
 Add the garlic and the sage, and cook until just fragrant.
 Stir in the flour and cook until golden, just a few seconds.
 Whisk in the beer, pouring slowly and steadily.
 The mixture will thicken.
 Stir in the mustard, chipotle, nutmeg and cheese.
 The sauce is ready in just a minute or two, when all the cheese melts and the sauce looks nice and thick.
 Makes about 3 cups of cheese beer sauce.

-Add the cooked pasta and reserved cooking water to the skillet, and toss thoroughly.
+Add the cooked pasta and reserved cooking water to the skillet, and toss thoroughly with the parsley garnish.
 Serve hot.
 Makes eight first course servings, or 4 main course servings